CanyonTurtle/AWSM/README.md

 > The minimum working prototype of AWSM doesn't exist yet.
 Feel free to PR ideas, and/or come back later!

-A customizable WASM retro virtual console for the web and web-compatible platforms.
+A customizable WebAssembly-based retro virtual console for the web and web-compatible platforms.

 ## What is AWSM?
 - **Batteries-included game console:** As a pseudo-fork of [Wasm-4](https://github.com/aduros/wasm4),